afwanwh/ix_odoo_addons/README.md

 # ix Odoo Modules
 This repository created for Odoo addons I developed.
+These modules work only for Odoo 7.0 that I'm working with now.
 For usage, just copy module(s) inside your addons folder and install odoo web client.

 ### Here is the module list that ready to use